AccelerationConsortium/ac-microcourses/docs/courses/capstone/overview.md

 ## ⚖️ Course Assessments and Grading Schema

-Performance in this course is assessed via rubrics that evaluate the quality of the proposal, design/build, and stages.
+Performance in this course is assessed via rubrics that evaluate the quality of the proposal, build, and dissemination stages.
 The proposal rubric evaluates the schematic figure, white paper, and presentation.
-The design rubric evaluates the design, implementation, and documentation.
-The build rubric evaluates the build, implementation, and documentation.
-Each module is worth 100 points.
+The build rubric evaluates the design, implementation, and documentation.
+The dissemination rubric evaluates a final write-up.
+Module 1 is worth 25 points.
+Module 2 is worth 50 points.
+Module 3 is worth 25 points.

 ## 👤 Course developer(s)